oversecured/oversecured-android-gradle/README.md

     buildTypes 'beta', 'release'
     integrationId '5e7096e2-7fed-43f0-9290-22d03c64cfbf'
     accessToken System.env['OVERSECURED_ACCESS_TOKEN']
-    alerts true
-    smartFilter true
 }
 ```

-where
-- `buildTypes` types of assemblies that will be automatically sent for scanning
+where `buildTypes` are types of assemblies that will be automatically sent for scanning
-- `alerts` enables email alerts
-- `smartFilter` enables the filtering of potential false positives

 ### How the plugin works